Passive rewilding: Ecological processes

-Reforestation
+Natural forest regeneration

-Forest recovery has been occurring in abandoned pastures, scrubby bush and forest margins throughout Europe and North America, since nature repels an ecological vacuum and therefore hastily fills it.
+Forest recovery has been occurring in abandoned pastures, scrubby bush and forest margins throughout Europe and North America, since nature abhors an ecological vacuum and therefore hastily fills it.
 Passive rewilding as de-management may benefit ecosystems in the United Kingdom as it liberates resources and leads to ecological consequences which benefit both wild nature and society.
 Evidence allows for short-medium term prognoses in passive rewilding sites in Western Europe.
 The abandonment of agricultural land use practices drives the natural establishment of forests through ecological succession in Spain.
 This spontaneous forest establishment has several consequences for society and nature, such as increase of fire risk and frequency and biodiversity loss.
-Regarding biodiversity loss, research findings from Mediterranean showed that this is very site-dependent.
+Regarding biodiversity loss, research findings from the Mediterranean basin showed that this is very site-dependent.
 More recently, the abandonment of land is also discussed by some as an opportunity for rewilding in rural areas in Spain.

 Removing sheep is one of the first steps in passive rewilding in Britain, as they can eradicate wildflowers and other essential species.
 Though old pig breeds can remain as a substitute for wild boars.
 If there is a scarcity of plants, these species are replanted to promote their spread.
 Fences are also removed and wetlands are created, in addition to removing non-native species.
 In Portugal, grazing animals such as the bison can clear land and establish open areas where biodiversity can thrive, whereas wild boars may disturb the soil as they search for food.
 In Britain, farmland bird species decreased as passive rewilding progressed, although woodland birds increased.
 In the process of passive rewilding, thorny shrub bushes covered 53% of the site in Britain, and former hedges became degraded.
 Passive rewilding may also occur in an urban prairie, which is a vacant urban land that has been restored to green space, although rewilding here is not always passive as many urban prairies tend to be managed.